esc

 The creation of homeowner portals on our websites is a great concept.
 Homeowner portals allow builders to share construction schedules and secure documents (i.e. purchase agreements, design selections, HOA docs, change orders, etc).
 It is a one-stop shop for everything related to the customer's home.
 The home buyer is provided a link and password to access the information.
 Buyers are informed that all their documents will live in their portal to access anytime they need to.
 This idea seemed to solve the communication issues and invite buyers into the process.

-However, this puts the responsibility on the customer to figure out where they are in the process.
+However, this puts the responsibility on the customer to figure out how to find the things they are looking for.
 It can be challenging for them to log in to their portal and dig through all the documents to find the necessary information.
 This is if they remember their password over the 8 to 12 months it takes to build their home.
 Those of you targeting active adults know exactly what I mean.
+This is another source of frustration for your buyers.

 Instead, most buyers still just call their sales rep to get a quick answer or drive by to see it for themselves.
-So, if your buyers are not logging on, are you really communicating with them?
+So, if your buyers are not logging into their portal, are you really communicating with them?

 Another challenge that our research uncovered is that construction schedules found in the majority of home buyer portals are not accurate.

+I think this one might have hit a nerve.
 Although we know construction schedules are very fluid with supply chain backlogs and labor challenges, staying on top of the schedule remains a challenge.
 Construction teams are not updating their schedules daily; therefore, home buyers logging into their portals receive inaccurate information.
+This is just another friction point.
 The result is you have a home buyer losing confidence in their builder.
 And this causes anxiety and stress.

 Proactive Communication